-Vishaan Chakrabarti is Holliday Professor and Director of the Center for Urban Real Estate at Columbia University’s Graduate School of Architecture, Planning & Preservation, a partner at SHoP Architects, and the author of A Country of Cities: A Manifesto for an Urban America.
+Vishaan Chakrabarti is an associate professor of practice at Columbia University’s Graduate School of Architecture, Planning and Preservation; the founder of PAU, Practice for Architecture and Urbanism; and the author of A Country of Cities: A Manifesto for an Urban America.

 After Hurricane Sandy, tight neighborhoods and centralized infrastructure recovered more quickly than spread-out areas.

 In the face of threats natural or man-made, history has shown that our first impulse is often to diffuse the population.
 The 1956 Highway Defense Act, for instance, was enacted to achieve two goals: first, to spread Americans out from concentrated inner cities in the event of a Soviet nuclear attack; and second, to create a network of highways with bridges elevated enough to transport American intercontinental ballistic missiles.
 Today, as we confront climate-related risk, population diffusion may be a knee-jerk response, but it is important to remember that this sprawl only exacerbates the problem.
 Policies that support the development of dense urban areas are critical tools in mitigating climate-related risks.